 “We beat ourselves last game with penalties, but we have to put that behind us and focus on communication and execution going into the next game,” senior wide receiver/defensive back Jordan Hayes said.

 With a full week of practice behind them, the team focused on refining their strategies and correcting mistakes from last week’s play.
-With a familiar home atmosphere and renewed focus, they were ready to face Richardson head-on.
+With a familiar home atmosphere and renewed focus, they are ready to face Richardson head-on.

 “The goal for defense going into the game is eliminating all big plays and getting more turnovers,” senior wide receiver/defensive back Rohon Kazadi said.
 “I expect to see fewer penalties tomorrow and the rest of the season.”

 In true Plano Senior fashion, the first home game was celebrated with a spirited pep rally before second period in the gymnasium.
 The rally, which brought together students and staff, served as an enthusiastic send-off for the football team.
-Featuring performances from the band, cheerleaders, and drill team, the event helped generate motivation for the students and athletes.
+Featuring performances from the band, cheerleaders and drill team, the event helped generate motivation for the students and athletes.
 The energy from the pep rally carried over into the evening as the Wildcats took the field.
 Wildcat spirit runs deep at Plano Senior, especially during football season.

 As the season unfolds, there’s a noticeable mix of emotions among the student body.
 Pride is reflected as students frequently support the team by participating in the dress-up themes for each Friday Night Lights game or joining in on the cheerleaders’ chants.
 For many, it’s their first chance to fully engage in the school’s football culture, and they are excited to contribute to the energy and spirit of the games.

-“Although we [varsity cheerleaders] perform a two- to three-minute routine, it’s two to three minutes of some of our most difficult skills combined together.
+“Although we [varsity cheerleaders] perform a two to three-minute routine, it’s two to three minutes of some of our most difficult skills combined together.
 Because of how hard we work, I’m so excited to showcase it,” senior cheerleader Mayah Estes said.
-“Along with ‘hitting zero’ after finishing a routine, seeing the crowd engaged, showing school spirit, and cheering along with us is one of the best feelings in the world!”
+“Along with ‘hitting zero’ after finishing a routine, seeing the crowd engaged, showing school spirit and cheering along with us is one of the best feelings in the world!”

 In a strong comeback from their season opener, the Plano Senior Wildcats dominated their home turf with a 34-18 win against Richardson.
 Their defense, which had faltered against Odessa, tightened up and held their opponent to just 18 points.
 This decisive victory not only redeemed the boys’ prior loss but also demonstrated the team’s growth and ability to bounce back.